 In pharma manufacturing, sterility and correct dosage are very important.
 Because of this, the actual filling of the pharmaceutical product on vials, syringes or blister packages is a highly critical part of the manufacturing process.

 Fill finish has historically been an area with a focus on “proven solutions” and less innovation.
-However this is changing due to shifts in the pharmaceutical industry.
+However, this is changing due to shifts in the pharmaceutical industry.

 A growing trend of small batch sizes is pushing manufacturers to increase the level of flexibility of aseptic production.
-Processes need to accommodate multiple products – products which are high in value, very sensitive, highly potent and produced in smaller batch sizes.
-This brings about a need for facilities that can provide more flexibility, decrease investment costs and increase productivity for smaller batch sizes (format change, cleaning, sterilisation, maintenance, qualification etc.).
+Processes need to accommodate multiple products – products that are high in value, very sensitive, highly potent and produced in smaller batch sizes.
+This brings about a need for facilities that can provide more flexibility, decrease investment costs and increase productivity for smaller batch sizes (format change, cleaning, sterilization, maintenance, qualification etc.).

 Furthermore, due to their high value and/or high product sensitivity, new products typically pose major demands on the primary packaging material driven by quality.
-The core objective is to minimise the number of rejects during production.
+The core objective is to minimize the number of rejects during production.
 Other challenges are linked to the increased use of devices.

 Assembly and pack

-Although not as critical as product filling, optimised assembly and packaging processes can be a crucial differentiator when it comes to price.
+Although not as critical as product filling, optimized assembly and packaging processes can be a crucial differentiator when it comes to price.
 Furthermore, pharma manufacturers also need to factor in new requirements for tracking pharmaceutical products across the world.